luisfariass/Fatemeh-Hosseinigoki/README.md

 [ECEE, Arizona State University](https://ecee.engineering.asu.edu/)

 ### About Me
-I completed my PhD study in Electrical Engineering at Arizona State University, under the supervision of Professor [Oliver Kosut](https://sites.google.com/site/okosut/) on Information Theory on November 1st, 2019.
-During my PhD, I worked on obtaining the capacity of Gaussian communication channels in the presence of active adversaries.
-My current research interests lie broadly in information theory, computational biology and various areas of machine learning.
+I completed my PhD study in Electrical Engineering at Arizona State University, under the supervision of Professor [Oliver Kosut](https://sites.google.com/site/okosut/) on November 1st, 2019.
+During my PhD, I worked on information theory and investigated the fundamental limits of the Gaussian communication networks in the presence of adversarial jammers.
+My current research interests lie broadly in information theory, scurity and privacy, and various areas of machine learning.

 ### Research Interests
 - Machine Learning